exams required to studymin uk

 STEP (Sixth Term Examination Paper)

-• Insight: Only 1,200 students sat STEP in 2024, with grades 1 or S needed for Cambridge.
+• Insight: Only a highly select pool of top-tier students sit for STEP annually, with elite grades like a 1 or S specifically needed for firm Cambridge offers.

 Preparation Strategies